Last Updated on October 3, 2023 by Matt Musico

 He also won six Silver Slugger awards, two Gold Gloves, a Rookie of the Year, three NL MVPs, and went to 10 All-Star Games.
 Oh, and he finished outside the top five of NL MVP voting just once (ninth in 2007).
 He honestly could have ridden off into the sunset after winning the 2011 World Series and still be a first-ballot Hall of Famer.
 All the other stats and milestone homers Pujols has accumulated along the way certainly won’t hurt his case, though.

 Alex Rodriguez: 696 Home Runs

 Like many players from recent eras, Alex Rodriguez will deal with the scrutiny that comes with either being under suspicion or getting busted (like he did) for taking performance-enhancing drugs.
-But still, 696 homers is a lot of dingers.
+But still, 696 homers are a lot of dingers.
 One of the more notable spans of time during his MLB career came during his three-year stint with the Texas Rangers.

 He only won a single American League MVP award while he was in Arlington, but A-Rod led the league in homers three consecutive times (52, 57, and 47).
 After joining the New York Yankees, he led the league in homers two more times, and on both of those occasions, he ended up taking home AL MVP honors.
 As of July 2021, he’s actually just one of three players in baseball history to have 600-plus homers (696) with at least 2,000 runs scored (2,021) and 2,000 RBI (2,086).